Jasper

 has never been offered for sale.
 The painting has an extraordinary

-Provenance.
-Consigned from the Estate of Michael Crichton, the
+provenance.
+Consigned from the estate of Michael Crichton, the

 best-selling film maker and author of Jurassic Park, who also